A working model on the peopling of Eurasia

 Modern humans have a "recent African" origin, having evolved within the African continent, and diversified there; one of those branches became isolated in Northeast Africa and would subsequently became ancestral to all modern living 'non-African populations': Eurasians.
 This branch would carry out the "Out of Africa" migration, – but they were not the first humans to leave Africa; they were preceded by earlier extinct waves of modern humans, possibly distantly related to those of the later main OoA wave – as well as deeper archaic groups which would have become ancestral to the Neanderthals or Denisovans.

-During or shortly after the Out of Africa migration of modern humans (c.
-60kya), Basal Eurasians (or 'Ancient North Africans') diverged and stayed in Northeast Africa and possibly the Arab peninsula. – The majority of the OoA wave settled in a region encompassing the northern Mesopotamia region and the Persian plateau (c.
-55kya), which acted as "population Hub" for the OoA movements (Vallini et al. 2024).
+Shortly after the Out of Africa migration of modern humans (c.
+90–60kya), Basal Eurasians diverged and stayed in the Arab peninsula. – The majority of the OoA wave settled in a region streching from the Levant to northern Mesopotamia and the Persian plateau.
+It was in the Levant and northern Mesopotamian/Anatolia region (and later further in Europe, Central Asia and South/SoutheastAsia), where archaic introgression, e.g. Neanderthal (and in part Denisovan admixture events) took place. – The Persian plateau most likely acted as "population Hub" for the OoA movements (Vallini et al. 2022/2024); alternatively the Hub location has also been proposed to be located in Europe or Central Asia.

-It was in this region, where archaic introgression (Neanderthal admixture) took place. – Subsequently, the Hub population started to develop internal differentiation into a broadly Western Eurasian clade (UP wave) and a broadly Eastern Eurasian clade (IUP wave, including extinct IUP European lineages):
+Subsequently, the Hub population started to develop internal differentiation into a broadly Western Eurasian clade (UP wave) and a broadly Eastern Eurasian clade (IUP wave), among some earlier extinct groups (ZlatyKun/Ranis):

-The first and deepest split can be associated with the Zlaty Kun and Ranis lineage in Europe, which is basal to all other Eurasians, and can be described as Crown-like.
+The first and deepest split among "Common Eurasians" can be associated with the Zlaty Kun and Ranis lineage in Europe, which is basal to all other Eurasians, and can be described as Crown-like.
 This lineage headed into Europe, but became extinct without contributing ancestry to later populations.
 These samples displayed additional Neanderthal admixture.
+Another early pioneer group may have headed into the Sahul region of Oceania, being affilated with the archaeologic sites as early as 65kya.
+This pioneer group (Sahul Ghost) may have contributed between 3–24% ancestry to present-day Australasians.

 IUP period: